Professing Christ is not Enough

 A friend of mine had left the ministry of a mainstream Protestant church where he had served for over 20 years.
 It was extremely difficult for him, as you can imagine.
 He was nationally prominent both in his religion as well as in Protestant circles in general and had lectured and been a consultant to other ministers over a long period of time.
 To a much reduced extent, he continued his involvement in these circles even after leaving the ministry.

 On one occasion, he and his wife were meeting with a group of ministers.
-He told them they should look to the Mormon Church for ideas about how to implement the teachings of Christ.
+He told them they should look to The Church of Jesus Christ of Latter-day Saints for ideas about how to implement the teachings of Christ.

 You can imagine the response he got from that suggestion!